A Place For Makers

 Design and fabricate your very own rings in copper, brass, or sterling silver!
 Learn to measure your ring size, cut, form, solder, and texture your custom stacking rings!
 This quick 3-hour class will give you a simple introduction into the world of metalsmithing.
 Instructor: Winona Hwang

-June 7, 10AM-1PM
+Saturday, March 7, 10AM-1PM

 Register Here or scroll below